Introduction

 2. Can food changes help reduce IBS?

-Many people feel better after changing food habits.
+Many individuals can feel better after changing food habits.

 3. Is IBS dangerous?